 - Surgery.
 There are surgical options for spinal cord injuries, from minor procedures to risky and invasive surgeries.
 When successful, these procedures can eliminate pain and return to full functioning, but they can be costly.

 How a Spinal Cord Injury Attorney Can Help

 A serious spinal cord injury can require years of expensive medical treatments and, in cases of paralysis, life-long personal care.
-When you or a loved one is suffering following a car accident, you need an attorney who knows what kind of settlement you will need to ensure the best possible outcome.
+When you or a loved one is suffering following a car accident, you need an Indianapolis car accident lawyer who knows what kind of settlement you will need to ensure the best possible outcome.
 When another driver caused the accident that left you injured, he should pay.
-Contact Keller & Keller in Indianapolis, Terre Haute, or Granger to discuss the crash that caused your spinal cord injury.